xdbfoundation/xdb-digitalbits-sdk/docs/reference/readme.md

     .limit(1)
     .call()
     .then(function(response){
-        // will follow the transactions link returned by Horizon response.records[0].transaction().then(function(txs){
+        // will follow the transactions link returned by Frontier response.records[0].transaction().then(function(txs){
             console.log(txs);
         });